Skip to main content

 Combining these two therapies creates a powerful, dual-action approach to metabolic and hormonal health.
 While semaglutide is highly effective for weight loss, a significant portion of the weight lost can be lean muscle mass.
 This is undesirable as it can lower the metabolic rate and compromise physical strength.

 TRT directly counteracts this effect.
 The synergy is clear ∞ semaglutide drives fat loss, which reduces the hormonal suppression caused by obesity, while TRT preserves and builds muscle, which enhances metabolism and restores androgen-dependent functions.
-This integrated approach addresses the root causes of metabolic dysfunction from two different angles, leading to superior outcomes in and overall health.
+This integrated approach addresses the root causes of metabolic dysfunction from two different angles, leading to superior outcomes in body composition and overall health.

 The combination of semaglutide and testosterone therapy aims to maximize fat loss while simultaneously preserving metabolically active muscle mass.